 GA planners use their influence to advance awareness and action on food issues.
 The Association’s influence is most felt in the exhibit hall and for a handful of catered functions where the Unitarian Universalist Association (UUA) contracts for food service.
 In contrast, the UUA cannot require compliance by on-site third-party retail concessions that provide the majority of food to GA participants.

-Every year the onsite caterer and concessionaries are informed of the UUA’s Statement of Conscience and provided a copy to read.
+Every year the onsite caterer and concessionaries are informed of the UUA’s Statement of Conscience and are provided a copy to read.
 Caterers are asked to be mindful of these issues and specifically prioritize use of local and regional purveyors who adopt sustainable approaches.
 The UUA asks for information about labor conditions, a request that is typically difficult for caterers to fulfill, although progress is being made.
-For example, in Louisville the convention center's caterer, Centerplate, was able to provide more detailed information about several local farms who supplied the ingredients used in the concessions in the exhibit hall, including Stone Cross Farm, Cloverdale Creamery, and Habegger Mennonite Farms.
+For example, in Louisville the convention center's caterer, Centerplate, was able to provide more detailed information about several local farms who supplied the ingredients used in the concessions in the exhibit hall, including Stone Cross Farm, Cloverdale Creamery and Habegger Mennonite Farms.

 The UUA is challenged to significantly influence food sourcing for GA as the event does not have many contracted or catered functions.
 In addition, attendees have very sensitive price points for retail concessions that make up the bulk of food service.
 While the UUA can require that information about sourcing be shared post-event for exhibit hall food lines, concessionaires are not willing to provide detailed information on their supply chains, as it takes too much time and they are not required to under their agreements.
 The UUA will continue to ask and require disclosure, even if it is slow to come.
-We also encourage attendees to be conscientious about the food choices they make while at GA.

 For more information contact